MitraDP/Covid-19/README.md

 # Covid-19 Outbreak in Ontario

-Based on the data available up to May 26, 2020, Questions to be answered:the following questions are answered.
+Based on the data available up to May 26, 2020, the following questions are answered.
 1. Temporal distribution of patients hospitalized (in or out of ICU/ventilator)
 2. EDA of Demographic characteristics of the COVID-19 confirmed/deceased cases (Age group and gender)